vk-cs/docs-public/docs/en/main/additionals/start/legal/legal-terms/legal-terms.md

 1. The Company will decide to change the terms of this Agreement, the need to conclude a new agreement with the Customers, terminate this Agreement in relation to the Customer, terminate the administration and maintenance of the Platform and terminate access to it or terminate access to the use of the Platform in relation to the Customer.
 2. The Company has the right at any time without notifying the Customer and without giving reasons to terminate the Agreement unilaterally out of court with immediate termination of access and the ability to use the Platform and without reimbursement of any costs, losses or return received under the Agreement, including, but not limited to, in case:

     - closure or termination of the Platform;
     - any, including one-time, violation by the Customer or the User of the Project created by the Customer, the terms of the Applicable Rules and / or the Rules for end users;
     - on other grounds that, in the opinion of the Company, are sufficient to make a decision to terminate the Agreement.

   9.4.
 This Agreement does not provide for the assignment of any exclusive rights or the issuance of an exclusive license from the Company to the Customer for any components of the Platform and Services.

 ## 10\.
-FINAL PROVISIONS
+Final provisions

 10.1.
 The invalidity of one or several provisions of the Agreement, recognized in the prescribed manner by a court decision that has entered into force, does not entail the invalidity of the Agreement as a whole for the Parties.
 In the event that one or several provisions of the Agreement are recognized as invalid in the prescribed manner, the Parties undertake to fulfill their obligations under the Agreement as close as possible to those implied by the Parties when concluding and / or agreeing to amend the Agreement in a manner.